Comparing radiologists' gaze and saliency maps generated by interpretability methods for chest x-rays: Experiments

 \section{Experiments}

-Experiments employed \acp{CXR} from the MIMIC-CXR-JPG dataset~\cite{physionet,mimicxrjpgphysionet,mimiccxrjpg} and eye-tracking data from the REFLACX dataset~\cite{reflacx,physionet}, which contains data collected while radiologists dictated reports.
-We used the parts of the REFLACX dataset where the same \acp{CXR} contained eye-tracking data for all five radiologists, totaling 91 \acp{CXR}.
-For each of the readings, one heatmap was generated from the parsed fixations.
+Experiments employed \acp{CXR} from the MIMIC-CXR-JPG dataset~\cite{physionet,mimicxrjpgphysionet,mimiccxrjpg}, which contains \acp{CXR} patients admitted to the ER at the Beth Israel Deaconess Medical Center from 2011 to 2016, and \ac{ET} data from the REFLACX dataset~\cite{reflacx,physionet}, which contains data collected while radiologists dictated reports.
+The use of the datasets was exempt from approval since they are publicly available and de-identified.
+All experiments used a \ac{CNN} as depicted in Figure~\ref{fig:agsono}.
+We used the parts of the REFLACX dataset where the same \acp{CXR} contained \ac{ET} data for all five radiologists, totaling 91 \acp{CXR}.
+For each of the readings, one heatmap was generated from the fixations.
+We used PyTorch 1.8.1~\cite{pytorch} in our experiments.